Sequential Monte Carlo EM for multivariate probit models: Methodology

-so that $\Omega_{k+1}$ is in correlation form.
-For fixed $D$ the steps above allow us to perform constrained maximization for both \eqref{eq:tildeqem} and \eqref{eq:qem}.
-If $D$ can vary, for the diagonal elements of $\rmd \Sigma$ to vanish
+so that $\bs{\Omega}_{k+1}$ is in correlation form.
+Iterations are repeated until numerical convergence provides the required $\bs{\Omega}$.
+Since for fixed $\bs{D}$ the diagonal part of $\rmd \bs{\Sigma}$ is identically zero the steps above allow constrained maximisation to be performed for both \eqref{eq:tildeqem} and \eqref{eq:qem}.

+The above procedure leads to a significant speed up with respect to numerical optimisation routines over the off-diagonal elements of $\Omega$.
+Both methods involve inverting and multiplying $p\times p$ matrices, but the relative complexity of the numerical optimisation would be expected to grow at least as fast as the number of off-diagonal parameters, namely as $p(p-1)/2$ in dimension $p$.
+In a simple test comparing to the `nlm' function of the stats package in R the target parameter was set to a noisy version of the identity matrix, which was used as starting point for both algorithms.
+The method here was over 13 times faster in dimension 4, nearly 40 times faster in dimension 6 and about 100 times for $p=8$, highlighting the scale of improvement that can be expected, and is consistent with a growth like $p^2$ or better.